• Skip to main content

 3. Take your pet to the DMV (kidding, but make sure they have an updated ID).

-I can’t tell you how many times I’ve heard,
+We can’t tell you how many times we’ve heard,

 “Hey!
 Have you seen my {insert animal here}?
 They ran outside and I can’t find them!”

 “Oh no!
 I haven’t, unfortunately.
-Is your phone number on you pet’s tag in case someone finds them?
+Is your phone number on your pet’s tag in case someone finds them?
 Are they chipped?”

-Eight out of ten times, I got a “No” to each question.
-Which broke my heart every single time.
+Eight out of ten times, we get a “No” to each question.
+Which breaks our hearts every single time.

 Guys, if you’re going to travel with your pets… please make sure you chip them or give them a proper ID tag.